 The School fully recognises its respective responsibilities for Safeguarding and Child Protection.
 All staff must be aware of the professional obligation laid upon them by the 1989 Children Act and subsequent legislation which is invoked when it is considered that a child is at risk of significant harm.
 However, this policy also outlines our expectations and responsibilities regarding the wider agenda of Safeguarding and Promoting the Welfare of Children in the schools in response to our statutory obligations under the Education Act 2002 (Section 175/157).
-This policy is updated in line with Working Together to Safeguard Children (March 2015), The Children Act 2004, The Education Act 2011, London Child Protection Procedures (2013) and the latest guidance on managing allegations, preventing & tackling bullying, use of reasonable force, screening searching & confiscation and managing student behaviour (2014), and Keeping Children Safe in Education (Statutory guidance for schools and colleges September 2016).
-All staff have been issued with a copy of 'Keeping children safe in education: Part 1' and Annex A. Copies of these are available in the staff room.
+This policy is updated in line with Working Together to Safeguard Children (July 2018), The Children Act 2004, The Education Act 2011, London Child Protection Procedures (2013) and the latest guidance on managing allegations, preventing & tackling bullying, use of reasonable force, screening searching & confiscation and managing student behaviour (2014), and Keeping Children Safe in Education (Statutory guidance for schools and colleges September 2018).
+All staff have been issued with a copy of 'Keeping children safe in education': Part 1 and Annex A.